 ESCAPE SUMMER SCHOOL

 Registrations opening date: Due to the current situation in France and the rest of the world, the summer school has been moved to an online event happening in June 2021.
 Stay tuned for updates on the programme and registration process.

 School Program: the program of the school is devoted to project development for astrophysics, astroparticle physics & particle physics.
-The aim of the school is to provide theoretical and hands-on training on Data Science and Python development (coding environment and good code practices, version control and collaborative development, Python packaging, scientific libraries for data science and analysis and machine learning).
+The aim of the school is to provide theoretical and hands-on training on Data Science and Python development:

 - Version control and collaborative development

 - Scientific libraries for data science and analysis

 The school is held as a continuation of the Asterics/Obelics summer school.

 Course duration: from June 07 to June 18 2021